massedge/xpathjs/README.md

   1. Download [build/xpathjs.min.js](https://raw.github.com/andrejpavlovic/xpathjs/master/build/xpathjs.min.js) file.

   2. Include xpathjs.min.js in the \<head> of your HTML document.
-     NOTE: Make sure HTML document is in standards mode i.e. it has a !DOCTYPE declaration at the top!
+     NOTE: Make sure HTML document is in strict mode i.e. it has a !DOCTYPE declaration at the top!

   3. Initialize XPathJS: